We, for one, welcome our new algorithm overlords.

 Explore

 The way Instagram’s algorithms work, in relation to Explore, is quite similar to the feed.
-However, the most important actions here are likes, saves, and shares.
+However, the most essential actions here are likes, saves, and shares.

-If you can create content that gets people liking, sharing, and saving, you’re setting yourself up to make your content appear in people’s Explore pages more often.
+If you can create content that gets people liking, sharing, and saving, you’re setting yourself up to make your content appear more often in people’s Explore pages.

 Community engagement is a big player in getting your content onto the Explore page.
 The more people interact with you, the more likely your content will appear on their Explore page.